mpdunne/pica/README.md

 _Pica pica_: The Eurasian magpie.
 Known for collecting shiny things

+The `pica` package is very similar to `shelve` (see docs [here](https://docs.python.org/3/library/shelve.html)).
+Both enable key-value pairs to be stored on file without loading/saving entire dictionaries.

-The `pica` package is very similar to `shelve`, but uses SQLite behinds the scenes instead of DBM.
-This means that key-value pairs can be edited without the file size increasing, eliminating bloat.
+However, `pica` uses SQLite behind the scenes instead of DBM.
+This means that values for existing keys can be edited as much as you like without file sizes increasing, eliminating bloat.

+## Usage

 Installation: `pip install picapica`

-## Usage

 Basic usage: